btbtc25116arpita-dotcom/Samadhan-Setu/README.md

 * Urban infrastructure
 * Public service delivery

-The platform architecture allows the workflow to be adapted to different districts, institutions and government stakeholders.
+The platform architecture can be adapted to different districts, institutions and government stakeholders.

 ---